Protecting Your Brand with Brand Guidelines

 • Are you cluttering up a slide deck with it either buried and piled on by a bunch of data, or jammed up against the border with ten other items of interest?

-When FUEL helps a client refresh or develop a new brand identity, we also develop a Brand Guidelines document covering logo usage and styling in complete detail.
+When FUEL helps a client refresh or develop a new brand identity, and once any legal due diligence has been completed, we also develop a Brand Guidelines document covering logo usage and styling in complete detail.
 This includes not only the Dos and Don’ts of logo usage, but all the spoken, written, and visual pieces that comprise the complete Brand Expression.
 When paired with a Brand Strategy document, these create a holistic playbook for your entire team and partners to work from.

 Our experience has shown Brand Guidelines to be vital in getting everyone outside AND inside your four walls on the same page and they often provide significant cost savings over time – especially when it accompanies a newly updated or created brand of any scale of complexity.